Annual Tariff/Copyright Forms

 Who: All Campus, Community, and Indigenous stations, including Internet stations (see special instructions below for Internet-only)

-When: Annually, due by Jan 31 flat-rate based on the previous calendar year‘s gross annual operating expenses (Jan 1 to Dec 31)
+When: Annually, due by Jan 31 flat rate (Jan 1 to Dec 31)

 Why: radio stations need a licence from publishers and copyright owners to reproduce the compositions for which they own the copyright

 CMRRA wants you to submit the form below to them directly, with payment.
-Follow the instructions on the form, it is due January 31 and is based on 2023 actual gross operating costs.
+Follow the instructions on the form, it is due January 31 each year.
 The address to send the form and payment is at the top of the form.
+There are two forms: one for English stations, one for French and bilingual stations (bilingual stations are considered French).

 CMRRA Electronic Funds Transfer (EFT) Information (preferred method of payment):